 - Good quality aioli or natural mayonnaise

 Place a non-stick 23-24cm frypan over a moderate to high heat and add in one tablespoon of olive oil.

+Cooking the quinoa as directed on the packet.
+Check out this link on how to cook quinoa.
 Make sure that the cooked quinoa has been drained well.
 Add the quinoa to the pan and leave it too cook for about 2 minutes, stir it then leave it again, continue this until the quinoa is crunchy.

 Meanwhile combine the eggwhite with the milk or water and season salt and pepper and adding in the chives and parsley

 Remove the pan off the heat and allow the quinoa to cool slightly.

 Combine the crunchy quinoa with the eggwhite mix and stir to combine.

 Reheat the pan and drizzle in the remainder of the olive oil.

 Spread out the quinoa and crack over the remainder of the eggs then laying the thin slices of salmon on top.
 Cook the quinoa for about two minutes on high, drop the heat down to medium, cover the pan with a lid and continue cooking until the eggs are just cooked to your liking and the salmon has turned a pale pink.
 This will take about 10– 5 minutes.